Wonderfall/old_dockerfiles/searx/README.md

 When the container starts the first time, it generates a new secret key.
 It doesn't depend on the build, so no one can know your key.

 #### Environment variables
-`IMAGE_PROXY` is a boolean value (True or False, False by default), it can enable proxying through the searx instance (useful for public instances because it doesn't break TLS connection). `$BASE_URL` should be used if searx is behind a domain name (http address or False, False by default).
+- **IMAGE_PROXY** is a boolean value (True or False, False by default), it can enable proxying through the searx instance (useful for public instances because it doesn't break TLS connection).
+- **BASE_URL** should be set if searx is used behind a custom domain name (http address or False, False by default).

 #### Docker Compose (example)
 ```